SyphonArch/flash1dkmeans/README.md

 You can confirm that `flash1dkmeans` is several orders of magnitude faster, even when measured with the wrapper function, including the sorting and prefix sum calculation overheads.

-These speeds are achieved while running an <ins>optimized but mathematically equivalent algorithm to sklearn’s implementation for the k-cluster algorithm</ins>, ensuring identical results apart from numerical errors and effects from randomness.
+These speeds are achieved while running an <ins>optimized but mathematically equivalent algorithm to sklearn’s implementation for the $k$-cluster algorithm</ins>, ensuring identical results apart from numerical errors and effects from randomness.

 Additionally, you can see that for the two-cluster algorithm, the algorithm indeed is $O(\log{n})$ - the Numba function's runtime barely grows.
 This algorithm <ins>does not use Lloyd's algorithm, but converges to a Lloyd's algorithm local minima in $O(\log{n})$ time</ins>.